+- The maneuvers may be arranged in various combinations with final approval by the judge.

+- 5. The overall cadence and performance of the gaits should be as those described in Western Performance Gaits, SC-241, with an emphasis on forward movement, free-flowing, and ground covering for all gaits.
+Transitions should be performed where designated, with smoothness and responsiveness.

+- 6. No time limit.

+- One of the suggested five patterns may be used, however a judge may utilize a different pattern as long as all required maneuvers and the three (or more) optional maneuvers are included.

 - E. Ranch Riding Apparel and Equipment

 - 1. No hoof polish.

 - 2. No braided or banded manes and no artificial hair extensions.

 - 3. Trimming inside ears is discouraged.

 - 4. Trimming bridle path is allowed, also trimming of fetlocks or excessive (long) facial hair.

-- Equipment with silver should not count over a good working outfit.
-Silver on bridles and saddles is discouraged.
+- Equipment with silver should not count over a good working outfit.Silver on bridles and saddles is discouraged.

 - 6. It is suggested that competitors use a breast collar and rear cinch.
 Horses, of all ages, may be shown in a snaffle, bosal, or curb bit.
-When a bit is used, the mouthpiece must be at least 5/16" and not more than 3/4" in diameter measured one inch from cheek and must be smooth.
+When a bit is used, the mouthpiece must be at least $\frac{5}{16}$ and not more than 3/4" in diameter measured one inch from cheek and must be smooth.
 Nothing may protrude below the mouthpiece such as extensions or prongs.
 A standard western curb bit must not be longer than 8 1/2 inches measured on the outside length from the top bridle attachment to the rein attachment.
 The port must not be higher than 3 1/2 inches with rollers and covers acceptable.
 Broken mouthpieces, halfbreeds and spades are standard.
 Split reins shall be used with all bits except that a romal is acceptable with a curb bit.
 Closed reins are not allowed except as standard romal reins or standard mecate reins which include a tie rope with snaffle bit or bosal.
-Curb straps are required for curb bits and the curb chains or straps must be at least 1/2 inch in width and must lie flat against the horse's chin.
+Curb straps are required for curb bits and the curb chains or straps must be at least 1⁄2 inch in width and must lie flat against the horse's chin.
 No wire curbs are permitted, regardless of the amount of padding or tape.
 Absolutely no iron will be permitted under the jaws.
 Prohibited equipment includes tie downs, cavessons, gag bits, mechanical hackamores and running martingales.

 - F. Ranch Riding Penalties.
 A contestant shall be penalized each time the following occur:

 - 1. One (1) point penalties

 - a.
 Too slow/per gait

 - b.
 Over-Bridled

 - c.
 Out of Frame

 - d.
 Break of gait at walk or jog for 2 strides or less

-- e.
-Split log at lope

 - 2. Three (3) point penalties

 - a.
 Break of gait at walk or trot for more than 2 strides

 - b.
 Break of gait at lope

 - c.
 Wrong lead or out of lead

 - d.
 Draped reins

 - e.
 Severe disturbance of any obstacle

 - f.
 Out of lead or cross-cantering more than two strides when changing leads, trotting more than three strides when making a simple lead change.

 - 3. Five (5) point penalties

 - a.
 Blatant disobedience (kick, bite, buck, rear, etc.)

 - b.
 Each refusal

 - 4. Placed below horses performing all maneuvers

 - a.
 Eliminates maneuver

 - b.
 Incomplete maneuver

 - 5. Zero (0) score

 - a.
 Illegal equipment (including hoof black, braided or banded manes or tail extensions)

 - b.
 Willful abuse

 - c.
 Major disobedience or schooling

+- d.
+Lameness